-- Make the checkout progress bar and order summary with total cart price sticky.
+- Make the checkout progress bar and order summary with the total cart price sticky.

 - Remove unnecessary form fields to make the shipping form shorter, and thus easier to complete.

-- Optimize keyboard on mobile devices to match field type, e.g., show number pad when phone number field is selected, to help reduce errors and speed up the checkout process.
+- Optimize keyboard on mobile devices to match field type to help reduce errors and speed up the checkout process, e.g., show number pad when phone number field is selected or show @ symbol when an email address is required.

 - Enable address autocomplete to allow users to fill out the form faster and help reduce errors.